abooij/kristina-auke/index.markdown

 - 18:00 Cake cutting and Sweet bar
 - 18:30 Live music
 - 21:30 Evening buffet and afterparty

+If you plan to organize something at our wedding, please reach out to [Katerina Fields](mailto:info@wedding-fields.com).

 ### Children at the event
 Don't worry, you won't be alone bringing a child to our wedding.
 There will be a lot of kids!